dodaromike/msgraph-training-botframework/README.md

 This sample demonstrates how to use the Microsoft Graph .NET SDK to access data in Office 365 from Microsoft Bot Framework bots.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.

 ## Prerequisites

 - [.NET SDK](https://dotnet.microsoft.com/download) version 6